Oshlack/splatter-paper/As_scRNA_seq_data_has__.md

 As scRNA-seq data has become available there has been a rapid development of new bioinformatics tools attempting to unlock it's potential.
 Currently there are at least 80 available software packages that have been designed specifically for the analysis of scRNA-seq data, the majority of which have been published in peer-reviewed journals or as preprints.
-A table of scRNA-seq software is available at [https://goo.gl/4wcVwn](https://goo.gl/4wcVwn).
+A table of current scRNA-seq software is available at [https://goo.gl/4wcVwn](https://goo.gl/4wcVwn).
 The focus of these packages is often different from those designed for the analysis of a bulk RNA-seq experiment.
 In a bulk experiment the groups of samples are known and the task is often to test for genes that are differentially expressed (DE) between two or more groups.
 In contrast the groups in a single-cell experiment are usually unknown and the analysis is often more exploratory.
 Many of the